AayushiKestwal/Automated-Test-Scripts-Selenium-Java-/README.md

 # Automated-Test-Scripts Using selenium with JAVA
-The folder contains the selenium test scripts for login attributes, dropdowns of the website.
+The folder contains the selenium test scripts for login attributes, dropdowns and various other attributes of the website.